Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Piri Piri Chicken in Porto, Portugal

 The portions are enormous – and the well-dressed, mild-mannered waiters are helpful in making sure patrons don’t over-order.
-The rotisserie chicken is served with fries – and guests can ask for Piri Piri sauce on the side.
+The rotisserie chicken is served with fries – and diners can ask for Piri Piri sauce on the side.

 #9 Alheira